modelscope/ms-enclave/README.md

 pip install -e '.[docker]'
 ```

-## Quick Start: Minimal Example (SandboxFactory)
+## Quick Start: Minimal Viable Example (SandboxFactory)

-> Tools need to be explicitly enabled in the tools_config setting, otherwise they won't be registered.
+> Tools need to be explicitly enabled in the configured tools_config, otherwise they won't be registered.

 ```python
 import asyncio